 Hiroki wondered how far he should push his new lie.
 He didn't want to get diverted too far before he lost the nerve to ask his favor.

-"I knew you'd get back on the stick at some point," Akihiko punned.
-He was practically glowing; he was so happy for Hiroki's shift.
+"I knew you'd get back on the stick at some point," Akihiko punned, practically glowing.
+He was so happy for Hiroki's shift.
 It also relieved him of his lingering guilt for what had happened between them.

-Then his expression sobered a bit.
+Then his expression sobered.
 "So how come you haven't mentioned him before?
 And, if it's getting serious, why isn't he here throwing me out then?

 "Doesn't speak very well of your new fellow that he's not about when you have strange men dropping by to commandeer your bedroom.
 Your phone hasn't rung at all either."